grvlbit/THERMAID/README.md

     >> ex5

-If you recieve an error between running different examples or simulations complaining about **matrix dimensions that do not agree** it is adviced to use
+If you recieve an error between running different examples or simulations complaining about **matrix dimensions that do not agree** it is advised to use

 ```
 close all; clear all;